 The Bottom Line

-In short, if you observe local customs and traditions when traveling to Muslim countries, you'll wind up feeling more comfortable physically and socially.
+If you observe local customs and traditions when traveling to Muslim countries, you'll wind up feeling more comfortable physically and socially.
 If you only pack one extra item, make sure it's a scarf for covering your head or shoulders as the need arises.
 In Islamic cities, as anywhere else in the world, if you respect others, you're more likely to earn their respect in return.